xiaoylu/leetcode_category/Cplusplus/Readme.md

 C++
 ===

+Order of Construction and Destruction
+---
 The default constructors are called in the order of inheritance, while the default destructors are called in the opposite order.
----
 BUT you can only explicitly call the base class’s parameterised constructor in the derived class
 ```
 Child(int j): Parent(j)